muggy8/stateless/api.md

 ```

 ## Scope.hasClass()
 Usage:
 ```javascript
 ScopeInstance.hasClass("class")
 ScopeInstance.hasClass(selector, "class")
 ScopeInstance.hasClass(ScopeInstance.element(), "class")
 ```

-returs true or false based on if the element (or base element if no element selected) has the specified class
+returns true or false based on if the selected element (or base element if no element selected) has the specified class

 Example
 ```javascript